PrivateTmp setting

 total 0

-No files are available now, as the ls
+No files are available now, as the ls program only sees content from the new namespace.

 Values

-This setting expects a boolean (yes or no).
+Systemd unit setting PrivateTmp expects a boolean (yes/no or true/false).

-- no: normal access to temporary directories - default
+no | normal access to temporary directories - default | |

-- yes: new private namespace for temporary directories, preventing process from seeing files in the original /tmp and /var/tmp
+yes | new private namespace for temporary directories, preventing process from seeing files in the original /tmp and /var/tmp |

-systemctl show --property=PrivateTmp dmesg.serviceRelated hardening profiles
+systemctl show --property=PrivateTmp ssh.serviceRelated hardening profiles

 The systemd unit setting PrivateTmp is used in the following hardening profiles.